-- 12.10 Regular updates are reported to Audit and Governance Committee on the Corporate Risk Register and management actions in place to manage and/or mitigate the risks. - 12.11 The Policy also includes the council's risk appetite statement, which sets out the level of risk the council is prepared to take whilst also making the most of opportunities and innovation when they arise.
-This has been reviewed and the previous risk appetite, defined overall as 'moderate,' is still considered to be appropriate.
+- 11.8 Regular updates are reported to Audit and Governance Committee on the Corporate Risk Register and management actions in place to manage and/or mitigate the risks. - 11.9 The Policy also includes the council's risk appetite statements (Section 8), which set out the level of risk the council is prepared to take whilst also making the most of opportunities and innovation when they arise.
+These have been reviewed and the previous risk appetite, defined overall as 'moderate,' is still considered to be appropriate.
 The council continues to tend towards exposure to only modest levels of risk in order to achieve acceptable outcomes.
-As per the above summary of changes to the Policy for 2023/24, the risk appetite levels for two of the Council Plan priorities have been revised.
-Further detail on the risk appetite is included in section 8 of the Risk Management Policy. - 12.12 This policy has been reviewed to ensure it and the council's revised project management methodology are in alignment. - 12.13 As part of the revised project management methodology, the approved Risk Register template must be completed for every project to ensure all necessary information is captured.
-All risks must be recorded, and mitigation actions identified.
-A responsible person (the risk owner) must be assigned to each risk.
-The risk register must then be monitored and maintained throughout the lifecycle of the project. - 13 OTHER OPTIONS CONSIDERED AND REJECTED - 13.1 None.
+The individual risks appetite levels by Council Plan priority are also considered to be appropriate for the coming year. - 12 OTHER OPTIONS CONSIDERED AND REJECTED - 12.1 None.

-BACKGROUND DOCUMENTS: -
+BACKGROUND DOCUMENTS:-